 8. Palm oil ranks among the U.S. Department of Labor’s top four worst industries for forced and child labor.
 This 2013 article by Benjamin Skinner, illustrates the deep seeds of human rights abuses prevalent in the palm industry.

 10. Palm oil development allows easy access for poachers into exposed habitats that have been cleared for plantations.
-As the result, it is estimated that the Sumatran tiger population will be extinct in LESS than three years if nothing is done to protect their habitat or combat poachers.
+As the result, the Sumatran tiger population is extremely threatened.

 What You Can Do